The Changing State of Consumer Privacy

 - Have access to the same level of service if privacy rights are exercised

-The CCPA defines personal data and levies fines of up to $7,500 for each intentional violation and $2,500 for each unintentional violation and may be forced to pay damages in the event of a breach of up to $750 per California resident or actual damages, whichever is greater.
+The CCPA defines personal data.
+It levies fines of up to $7,500 for each intentional violation and $2,500 for each unintentional violation.
+The offender may be forced to pay damages in the event of a breach of up to $750 per California resident or actual damages, whichever is greater.

 Iowa’s privacy protection law (which went into effect July 1, 2018) is designed to protect school-age children.
 Organizations are prohibited from using students’ information for certain purposes and must appropriately protect the data in their possession.